FSC - Mandan

 EDUCATION and/or EXPERIENCE

-Bachelor's degree in social work (B. A.)
+Bachelor's degree in social work or human service field

 Ability to read, analyze, and interpret common scientific and technical journals, financial reports, and legal documents.
 Ability to respond to common inquiries or complaints from customers, regulatory agencies, or members of the business community.
 Ability to write speeches and articles for publication that conform to prescribed style and format.
 Ability to effectively present information to top management, public groups, and/or boards of directors.